DarrenVeigas/Food-Chatbot/README.md

 ## Contribution

-We welcome contributions to improve the Food Chatbot.
+Contributions are welcome to improve the Food Chatbot.
 Please fork the repository and create a pull request with your changes.